Gwayaboy/PlaywrightHandsOnLab/README.md

 ## Getting Started

-To get started, follow the official instructions for the [playwright-movies-app](https://github.com/debs-obrien/playwright-movies-app?tab=readme-ov-file#installation):
+To get started, follow the official installation instructions from the [playwright-movies-app](https://github.com/debs-obrien/playwright-movies-app?tab=readme-ov-file#installation) (also below):

 Open a bash, command or powershell prompt: